armosec/kubecop/demo/README.md

 Next, let's try to download kubectl into the container and run it to get the pods in the cluster.

-Execute theses commands one by one:
+Execute the following commands one by one:
 ```bash
 # Get the architecture of the node
 1.1.1.1;arch=$(uname -m | sed 's/x86_64/amd64/g' | sed 's/aarch64/arm64/g')